mozilla/extension-workshop/_includes/home/build.md

 </div>
 <div class="cell small-12 medium-6" markdown="1">

 Firefox is at the forefront of cross-browser compatibility.
-Firefox extensions are built using the WebExtensions API, so your creation will be accessible to users no matter what browser they use.
+Firefox add-ons are built using the WebExtensions API, so your creation will be accessible to users no matter what browser they use.

 [Learn about browser differences](/documentation/develop/browser-compatibility/)